 Yes, I know this is a pain but at this point there’s really no solution for it.
 All of the methods that we have to measure body composition are too inaccurate to get around this and the point I want everybody to really take home is that expecting predictable weekly fat loss may not be realistic depending on individual propensity to hold water or not.

 Accepting the above, that water balance can throw off expectations on a week to week (or even month to month) basis in terms of fat loss, the first necessary data point is what the predicted or expected fat loss actually is.
-I gave some examples of this in Setting the Deficit-Small, Medium or Large and clearly the expected fat loss will depend on two things: the size of the dieter and the size of the deficit.
-Bigger dieters and/or bigger deficits mean faster expected fat loss and vice versa.
+I showed some representative values for this when I talked about different size dietary deficits.
+Clearly a larger deficit will (or should) generate more weekly fat loss than a smaller deficit.

 Frankly, there’s nothing that exciting in the chart and it should be fairly self-explanatory.
-If your predicted fat loss is 1-1.5 lbs/week (and you’re not messing up your calories somehow, through mis-measurement or what have you) and you’re not achieving that, you need to reduce calories further (or increase activity to burn the extra).
+If your predicted fat loss is 1-1.5 lbs/week (and you’re not messing up your calories somehow, through mis-measurement or what have you) and your actual fat loss is less than that, you should reduce calories by 10% and then re-adjust in 2-3 more weeks.
+Eventually you’ll hit the sweet spot.

 Clearly, if you’re hitting your goal numbers right on the spot, don’t change anything.